Marlon668/VerificationClaimsWithTimeAttribution/readme.md

 Next, to extracting and normalising the timexes out of the claim/evidence and writing them to a xml file in timeml format in a new folder named `processedTimes`, run `processTimexesInText.java` located in `HeidelTime` with the following arguments:
 - path to data.txt or file that contains publication date of claim and evidence
 - path to file containing indices linking publication date to claim/snippet so indices.txt
-- path to the folder containing the text of the claim and snippets so the folder text generated in the section of editing article text
+- path to the folder containing the text of the claim and snippets so the folder `heidelTimeText` generated in the section of editing article text
 - path to the folder to save the timeml annotations of the claim and snippettext, so `processedTimes`

 ### Constructing the time bins